gomorpheus/morpheus-docs/release_notes/compatibility.rst

 .. important:: Existing |morpheus| Appliances on 14.04 must upgrade to 16.04, 18.04 or 20.04 PRIOR to upgrading to v4.2+.

-.. note:: CentOS v8.3 repo name changes will cause reconfigure failure. ``guacd['yum-power-tools-repo-baseurl'] = 'http://mirrorlist.centos.org/?release=$releasever&arch=$basearch&repo=powertools&infra=$infra'`` can be aded to ``/etc/morpheus/morpheus.rb`` as a workaround until native support is added.
+.. note:: If CentOS 8.2 is pinned to 8.2.2004 vault, the PowerTools repository will need to be pinned to 8.2.2004 to access freerdp-libs 2.0.0

 .. list-table:: **Supported Appliance Operating Systems**
    :widths: auto